francisl/fire/README.md

 ### To be added

-- custom build command
+- [ ] custom build command
+- [x] version flags
-- Help flag
+- [ ] Help flag
-- script install
+- [ ] script install
-- package install
+- [ ] package install
-- Use native watcher when binding for mojo are available/possible like libuv or inotify-tools.
+- [ ] Use native watcher when binding for mojo are available/possible like libuv or inotify-tools.

 ## Use